ozelen/presentation-app-architecture/PITCHME.md

 ## Key Architecture Principles

-- Consider the following key principles when designing your architecture:
-- Build to change instead of building to last.
+- Build to change instead of building to last.                             <!-- .element: class="fragment" -->
-- Model to analyze and reduce risk.
+- Model to analyze and reduce risk.                                        <!-- .element: class="fragment" -->
-- Use models and visualizations as a communication and collaboration tool.
+- Use models and visualizations as a communication and collaboration tool. <!-- .element: class="fragment" -->
-- Identify key engineering decisions.
+- Identify key engineering decisions.                                      <!-- .element: class="fragment" -->

 #VSLIDE